BracketByte/BracketByte/README.md

 # Hi there 👋 I am BracketByte!
 - 🌱 I’m currently learning C# for an open source project!

-- 📫 How to reach me on:
+- 📫 You can reach me on:

     -EMAIL: bracketbyte@e.email

 ## More info about me comes in the future!